The Transfer Performance of Economic Models: Application

 \section{Application}

-To illustrate our methods, we evaluate the transferability of predictions of certainty equivalents for binary lotteries, where the domains correspond to different subject pools.
+To illustrate our methods, we evaluate the transferability of predictions of certainty equivalents for binary lotteries across domains that have different subject pools and also differ in other ways.
+We focus on this application for several reasons: First, there are many public data sources that we can use to construct our metadata.
+Second, the associated economic models have been extensively examined from the perspective of predictive performance \citep{HarlessCamerer1994,HeyOrme1994,bruhin2010risk,bernheim2020empirical}, and recent work evaluates how well these models predict relative to black box algorithms \citep{PeysakhovichNaecker2017,Plonskyetal,FKLM}.
+Finally, as \citet{Einavetal2012} points out, given how models of risk preferences are often used in practice, it is also important to evaluate how well they transfer across domains.
+We thus view this application as a natural setting to illustrate our methods.

 Section \ref{sec:Data} describes our metadata, and Section \ref{sec:DecisionRules} describes the decision rules we consider.
 Section \ref{sec:WithinDomain} conducts ``within-domain" out-of-sample tests, where the training and test data are drawn from the same domain.
-Section \ref{sec:Transfer} constructs forecast intervals for transfer error, normalized transfer error, and transfer deterioration.
+Section \ref{sec:Transfer} compares transfer performance across domains by constructing forecast intervals for three different definitions of transfer error.